danielharrell/does_music_move/does_music_move.md

 problem to be important---even for those of us with little interest in music.
-But since I assume rather more interest in music in my account of the problem itself, I will say this much now about my sense of its importance, in case it helps anyone sit through the first part of my lecture more expectantly, or at least patiently.
+But since I assume rather more interest in music in my account of the problem itself, and that account is rather long, I will say this much now about my sense of its importance, in case it helps anyone sit through the first part of my lecture more expectantly, or at least patiently.